Guide to commenting on Planning Applications

 When should I make my comment?

 You can make comments up to 21 days after the planning application is listed on the council’s website.
-The date that comments need to be made by is published on the website, and is also shown on a yellow, blue or green site notice displayed in the street near the application site.
+The date that comments need to be made by is published on the website.
+It is also shown on a yellow, blue or green site notice displayed in the street near the application site.
 Blue and green site notices are used for amendments to applications that have already been open to comment, so the time period for comments on these site notices will usually be shorter.
 You can only comment on applications that have not been decided

 Who will see my comment?

 By law comments (representations) are open to the public, so anyone can see them.
 Comments are usually published on our website and can also be viewed on-line at our customer service centre.
 A summary of the comments will be in the case officer or Planning Board report.
 Please be aware that due to the high volume of comments received, case officers are unable to respond to each individual email or letter.
 Copies of comments will also be forwarded to the Planning Inspectorate if the applicant appeals the decision of the local authority.